|Sleeping Capacity||2 – 5|

 |Exterior Height w/AC||9' 9.5"|

 Dale “Pee Wee” Schwamborn has silver in his blood.
 His mother, Helen Byam Schwamborn, was the cousin of Airstream founder Wally Byam, and founded the Wally Byam Caravan Club.
 Each week, Pee Wee shares one of his many stories, including his experiences on the iconic Airstream Caravans, his time spent working in the Airstream factory, and the many Airstreamers he’s befriended, far and wide.
-In this week’s Throwback Thursday with Pee Wee, Dale talks about Airstream as a U.S.-made product, and how the iconic travel trailers represent the spirit of America.
+In this week’s Throwback Thursday with Pee Wee, Dale talks about the allure of vintage Airstream travel trailers and how they make you feel like you’re a part of history.
+Enjoy this video?
+Watch the rest of this

 Dale “Pee Wee” Schwamborn has silver in his blood.
 His mother, Helen Byam Schwamborn, was the cousin of Airstream founder Wally Byam, and founded the Wally Byam Caravan Club.
 Each week, Pee Wee shares one of his many stories, including his experiences on the iconic Airstream Caravans, his time spent working in the Airstream factory, and the many Airstreamers he’s befriended, far and wide.
-In this week’s Throwback Thursday with Pee Wee, Dale talks about why Airstream is so widely adored and recognized.
+In this week’s Throwback Thursday with Pee Wee, Dale explains the purpose of Wally Byam’s Airstream Caravans and how the unique way they were able to connect with people, all over the world, even across language barriers.